brookingcharlie/ml-dis/README.md

      back to illustrate the "lack of data" bias)
    * **Alternative action:** What if it revealed bias in the recruitment process because there were genuinely almost no hires?
-Should we react by excluding people identifying as race 'B' from automated processing and decide manually -- with new HR protocols -- since we don't have enough data?
+Should we react by excluding people identifying as tribe 'B' from automated processing and decide manually -- with new HR protocols -- since we don't have enough data?
      Or do we add in some data from an industry source, noting it won't have our own company's approval ratings?
 What are the implications of these?
-1. Retrain model with data covering all races.
-Show that results *discriminate against race 'C'*.
+1. Retrain model with data covering all tribes.
+Show that results *discriminate against tribe 'C'*.
    * **Lesson:** We say it's deliberate and that this strongly suggests a personal bias from recruiters in the current manual hiring process.
-   * **Action:** We suggest making our model "blind" to race by excluding that attribute from training.
+   * **Action:** We suggest making our model "blind" to tribe by excluding that attribute from training.
-1. Retrain model without including the *Race* attribute.
-Show that it *still discriminates* against people from race 'C'!
+1. Retrain model without including the *Tribe* attribute.
+Show that it *still discriminates* against people from tribe 'C'!
-   * **Lesson:** Illustrate how this happens because *Postcode* and *Income* are enough to deduce *Race*.
+   * **Lesson:** Illustrate how this happens because *Postcode* and *Income* are enough to deduce *Tribe*.
      There is redundancy in our data set, meaning we don't actually achieve being "blind".
    * **Action:** Exclude both attributes since they are "personal" and not relevant.
      Could current income correlate with someone's ability (better people more highly paid)?
      Does postcode correlate with someone's travel time and could our approval rating embed some consideration of punctuality?
 1. Retrain the model just on *University* and *GPA*.
 Show the results.
    * **Lesson:** Does this avoid discrimination?
-What about correlation of *Race* with *University* tuition and socioeconomic factors?
+What about correlation of *Tribe* with *University* tuition and socioeconomic factors?
 How well-represented are some universities vs. others in our original dataset?
 (Maybe we need to rig it so we're not just repeating the lack-of-data bias again.
 Could hinge of *Approval* rating instead?)